Taxi driver accountants · UK-wide

 Can I claim my car purchase as a taxi driver?

 Car purchases use capital allowance rules, not the Annual Investment Allowance.
 Cars above a CO2 threshold use writing-down allowances rather than full first-year relief.
 For taxi drivers, the vehicle is typically used 100% for business, which affects the calculation.
-Zero and ultra-low-emission vehicles may qualify for different rates.
-[VERIFY: current capital allowances for cars at gov.uk]
+New zero-emission vehicles qualify for a 100% first-year allowance (extended to 31 March 2026).
+See gov.uk/capital-allowances-for-cars.

 I drive for Uber and Bolt — do I declare both separately?